DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Summary and Outlook

-We introduced DARLING, a modular, \emph{prior-free} detection--restart framework for piecewise-stationary (PS) episodic RL.
-Unlike prior-free baselines that detect changes indirectly via regret-violation, DARLING \emph{detects the model} by monitoring mean shifts in probed reward streams and successor-feature streams, and can wrap \emph{any} stationary RL algorithm with optimal regret, while preserving its on-policy learning guarantees via probing episodes that freeze the base learner.
-Under identifiability and reachability conditions, and with a broad class of logarithmic-sample-complexity detectors, DARLING attains near-minimax dynamic regret in both tabular and linear MDPs.
-We also establish, to our knowledge, the first minimax dynamic-regret lower bounds for PS episodic MDPs, showing our rates are nearly optimal.
-Empirically, DARLING consistently outperforms state-of-the-art prior-free and tuned restart baselines on exploration-hard PS benchmarks and remains robust under drifting non-stationarity, while retaining practical runtime.
-An interesting direction, would be to adapt the detection mechanism or propose a novel detector to handle uncountably infinite spaces.
-Finally, future work also includes the extension of DARLING to infinite-horizon MDPs.
+In this work, we studied PS-RL in the episodic, finite-horizon setting under both tabular and linear structures, without knowledge of the changes.
+We identified issues with current state-of-the-art methods, and provided the first, to our knowledge, performance bounds for both linear and tabular settings, to characterize the difficulty of the problem and the state of the literature.
+To this end, we introduced DARLING, a modular, \emph{prior-free} detection-restart framework for PS-RL.
+DARLING \emph{detects the model} by monitoring mean shifts in probed reward streams and transition streams, and can wrap \emph{any} stationary RL algorithm with optimal regret.
+Under certain conditions, DARLING is the first algorithm, to our knowledge, that attains near-optimal dynamic regret in both PS tabular and linear MDPs.
+Importantly, DARLING consistently outperforms all alternative state-of-the-art baselines in PS benchmarks and remains robust under drifting non-stationarity, while retaining practical runtime.